hth313/boost41/doc/misc.rst

    numbers as easy as working with normal decimal numbers.
 Just configure it in hex mode with word size 56 for the ultimate way of working with binary (non-normalized) numbers on the HP-41.
-In addition Ladybug makes a great replacement for an HP-16C.
+In addition Ladybug is a great replacement for an HP-16C.

 CTRST
 -----